List of Gate characters: The Empire

 Zorzal's sex slave and the former Queen of the Warrior Bunny Tribe.
 Her tribe was at war with the Empire, but realizing they could not win, she gave herself up to Prince Zorzal as his slave in exchange for him sparing her tribe.
-However, Zorzal did not keep his word and brutally slaughtered and enslaved her people while lying to the survivors that Tyuule sold them out to save herself, which gained her her tribe's hatred.
+However, Zorzal did not keep his word and brutally slaughtered and enslaved her people while lying to the survivors that Tyūle sold them out to save herself, which gained her her tribe's hatred.
 Upon learning the truth, Tyūle swore revenge to bring down the Empire by appearing submissive to Zorzal while secretly manipulating him into waging a suicidal war with Japan that would bring the Empire to complete ruin.
 She falls in love with Furuta Hitoshi, but in the end cannot let go of her vengeance against Zorzal, and when she is found out, she and the prince end up killing each other.